The Ultimate Visby, Sweden Guide: 15 Things to Do & Places to Go

 Gazing upon the awe-inspiring St. Mary’s Cathedral in Visby.
 Among the best things to do in Visby, Sweden.

-6. Lummelunda Cave
+9. Tour Lummelunda Cave underground

 For an underground adventure near Visby, head to Lummelunda Cave, one of Sweden’s longest limestone caves.
 Located north of Visby, this fascinating cave system extends for over 4 kilometers, with stalactites, stalagmites, and underground streams creating an otherworldly atmosphere.
 Guided tours take visitors through the main chambers, where geological formations have been shaped over thousands of years.
 The cave’s history dates back to its discovery by three young explorers in the 1950s, adding a sense of adventure to the visit.